aws-samples/aws-stf-core/README.md

 <br>

-This will create a thing named `SmartParking-BoschPLS-edd9ab00002022cc` in [AWS IoT Core Things Registry](https://docs.aws.amazon.com/iot/latest/developerguide/thing-registry.html) and create or update its shadow named `Stf-Device` with the payload above.
+This will create a thing named `SmartParking-BoschPLS-edd9ab00002022cc` in the [AWS IoT Core Things Registry](https://docs.aws.amazon.com/iot/latest/developerguide/thing-registry.html) and create or update its shadow named `Stf-Device` with the payload above.

+Now you can check that this entity has been created in the Context Broker as well by sending a `GET` request to `{StfCoreEndpoint}/ngsi-ld/v1/entities/urn:ngsi-ld:Device:SmartParking-BoschPLS-edd9ab00002022cc`.

 <br>